Sw4mpf0x/unity-ssdlc/Coding Practice/Dependency-Security.md

 ### How to Fix?

-We recommend adding a prefix to all internal tool repositories, specifically `Unity-Technologies`, which is the organization on GitHub.
+We recommend adding a prefix to all internal tool repositories.
 This will mitigate the issues when trying to pull new brew packages.
 Additionally, we recommend using the full formula name, in order to avoid ambiguity.

 ## Artifactory